tvanwinckel/python-quickstart-guide/PythonGuide.md

 The goal of this document is go offer you an easy and quick way to get started with the Python programming language.
 Following topics will be covered:

+- Getting Started
+- Basic Concepts
+- Control Flow
+- Collections
+- Loops
+- Strings
-- Variables
+- Functions
-- Conditionals
+- Modules
-- Creating and running Python modules
+- Date and time
+- Working with files
-- Classes & objects
+- Classes
-- ...
+- Sources

 ---